MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/windows-information-protection/how-to-disable-wip.md

 ## Use Configuration Manager to disable WIP

-To remove Windows Information Protection (WIP) using Configuration Manager
+To disable Windows Information Protection (WIP) using Configuration Manager, create a new configuration item that turns off WIP.
+Configure that new object for your environment to match the existing policy, except for disabling WIP.
+Then deploy the new policy, and move devices into the new collection.

->[!WARNING]
+> [!WARNING]
->Don't just delete your existing WIP policy.
-For Configuration Manager there's only one option to create a new policy that turns WIP mode off.
-Otherwise the devices will remove the Configuration Manager policy but not change the WIP mode.
+> Don't just delete your existing WIP policy.
+If you delete the old policy, Configuration Manager stops sending further WIP policy updates, but also leaves WIP enforced on the devices.
+To remove WIP from your managed devices, follow the steps in this section to create a new policy to turn off WIP.

-### Add a WIP policy
+### Create a WIP policy

 To disable WIP for your organization, first create a configuration item.